harikc456/anime-subs-mapping/README.md

 ## Things to do while cleaning the data
 <ul>
-<li> -[ ] If the jp_text rows entry is a number then put the same number to en_text, change score to 1
 <li> -[x] Remove/Merge duplicate jp_text to eng_text mappings </li>
 <li> -[x] Remove words inside {} and <> in jp_text and en_text</li>
 <li> -[x] Remove rows where en_text has less than 3 characters length </li>